 Financial planning for the LGBTQ+ community can be complicated in 2021.
 As a result, MoneyGeek highlighted six practical tips that queer couples could use in the article entitled, “6 Tips to Help LGBTQ Partners Plan Their Estate.”

-Attorney Jonathan Breeden specifically shared that it’s important to explore life insurance option and begin paying for coverage as soon as possible.
+Attorney Jonathan Breeden specifically shared that it’s important to explore life insurance options and begin paying for coverage as soon as possible.

 Jonathan Breeden was quoted in an article titled, “Any tips for communicating with my narcissistic ex about co-parenting?”